Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇭 Switzerland partly open

-Licence type GFSC DLT Provider licence under the Financial Services (DLT Providers) Regulations 2020 (in force since 1 Jan 2018), required of any firm using DLT to store or transmit value belonging to others in/from Gibraltar.
-Principles-based (10 core principles), not a MiCA-style category licence.
+Licence type GFSC permission under the Financial Services (DLT Providers and VAA Providers) Regulations 2020.
+The framework covers firms using DLT to store or transmit value belonging to others and, since 27 October 2025, VAA providers exchanging virtual assets for money or other virtual assets.
+It is a principles-based permission, not a MiCA category licence.
 No single crypto licence - regulated by economic function (FINMA token taxonomy; DLT Act 2021).
 Typical exchange/custodian/broker needs SRO/AMLA affiliation (e.g. VQF) plus, where deposits/custody are involved, a FinTech licence (Banking Act Art.
 1b); larger deposit-taking needs a banking licence; a DLT trading facility needs FinMIA authorisation.

 Regulator Gibraltar Financial Services Commission (GFSC), with a dedicated DLT/innovation team running pre-application engagement; also the AML/CFT supervisor under the Proceeds of Crime Act 2015.